prasant777121/keshavsoftPrac/README.md

 KS_SQLITE_PASSWORD=9848163021

-folder locataion where you should define the table schema :FromTableColumns
+folder location where you should define the table schema :FromTableColumns

 below the the sample schema for customers.json table : file